icgood/continuous-docs/README.md

 ## Setting up Jenkins

 This is where the magic happens.
-We will configure a Jenkins build to checkout your `master` and `gh-pages` branches.
+We will configure a Jenkins build to checkout your `gh-pages` and `master` branches.
 Then, we will build the docs from `master` directly into `gh-pages`.
 Finally, we will commit and push the `gh-pages` branch using the "Git Publisher" post-build action.

-### Creating the Job

-Start with a free-style job.
+Let's start with a free-style job.

+### Cloning the Repositories

 Choose "Multiple SCMs", so we can checkout both branches at once.

-For the first Git SCM, fill in the Repository URL and leave `*/master` for the branch.
-Click Add on "Additional Behaviours" and choose "Check out to a sub-directory".
-Type in `master/`.
+For the first Git SCM, fill in the Repository URL and set the branch specifier to `*/gh-pages`.

-For the second Git SCM, fill in the same Repository URL and change the branch to `*/gh-pages`.
-Add the "Check out to a sub-directory" option again, only this time use `gh-pages/`.
+For the second Git SCM, fill in the same Repository URL and leave the branch specifier as `*/master`.
+Under "Additional Behaviours", choose "Check out to a sub-directory and choose enter `master/`.
+Also add the "Wipe out repository & force clone" option, to prevent building stale docs.

+### Building the Docs

+Add an "Execute shell" build step.
+In it, let's add some code:

+    virtualenv .venv
+    source .venv/bin/activate

+    pip install -U -r master/doc/requirements.txt
+    pip install -U master/

+    git rm -rf .
+    sphinx-build -b html master/doc/source/ .

+    git commit -m "jenkins regenerated documentation $(date +%F)"

+### Pushing to GitHub Pages

+We've now built and committed our new docs to the `gh-pages` branch, but we need to push it to GitHub before it will be rendered.
+Add a "Git Publisher" post-build action:

+* Push Only If Build Succeeds: ***&#x2713;***
+* Add Branch:
+  * Branch to push: `gh-pages`
+  * Target remote name: `origin`

+## Finishing Steps

+You should now be able to try out your Jenkins build a few times, and see the results on your projects Github Pages site.
+Try making some changes and rebuilding.
+Cool, huh?

+Before calling it done, you'll probably want to add a build trigger so that this project is built automatically (otherwise it's not "continuous documentation").
+I recommend triggering the build after another job that runs unit tests, but using a webhook directly from GitHub pushes works too.

 ## Frequently Asked Questions